Tunisian dinar: Popular nomenclature

-Tunisians sometimes do not use the main unit (dinar) when mentioning the prices of goods.
+Tunisians sometimes informally do not use the main unit (dinar) when mentioning the prices of goods, instead they use the sub-unit (milim).
 Accordingly, one dinar and a half is often referred to as khomstach en miya (literally fifteen hundred).
 This applies to all prices below 2 dinars.
 50 dinar is often referred to as khamsin alf (fifty thousand).
 This convention is used even for higher prices, for example 70,000 dinars would be called sab'in maliun (seventy million).
 "Francs" is also still heard from time to time, 1,000 of them colloquially representing a single dinar.

 In addition to that, Tunisians tend to use the word "frank" instead of millime.
 For example, 100 millimes (0.1 dinars) is referred to as "miyat frank" (literally 100 franks).
 The word Frank originated from the French colonial era.

 Currency restrictions

 It is a criminal offense in Tunisia to import or export dinars, as it is a closed currency.
 Every year, each citizen can convert into foreign currency up to 6,000 Tunisian dinars before departure from the country.
 Therefore, prices at duty-free shops are in convertible currencies such as euros, US dollars and British pounds.
 There are many converting ATMs in the country for tourists.